Joint Base Andrews sets up for President Biden’s sendoff ceremony

 |Downloads:

-This work, Joint Base Andrews sets up for President Biden’s sendoff ceremony, by SrA Julia Lebens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint Base Andrews sets up for President Biden’s sendoff ceremony [Image 12 of 12], by SSgt Alex Broome, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.